What travel insurance do I need when visiting Lithuania ?

 Travel insurance for Lithuania: discover Northern Europe’s picturesque secret

-The Schengen visa offers you real freedom, as you will not only be able to travel anywhere in Lithuania, but also to other countries in the zone, including Switzerland, Hungary, Germany and France.
-You will have to state your reason for travelling (holiday, work, etc.) as well as providing an identity document and evidence of travel insurance for Lithuania, among other things.
+The Schengen Visa offers you real freedom, as you will not only be able to travel anywhere in Lithuania, but also to other countries in the zone, including Spain, Poland, Italy Switzerland, Hungary, Germany, and France.
+You will have to state your reason for travelling (holiday, work, etc.) as well as providing an identity document and evidence of travel insurance, among other information.

-Depending on your situation, you might also want to protect the close ones travelling with you; through, for example, repatriation for the entire family to your country of residence.
+Depending on your situation, you might also want to protect the close ones traveling with you.
+For example, repatriation for the entire family to your country of residence.

-By plane: the airline AirBaltic in particular provides regular flights between Riga and Vilnius, as well as Riga and Tallin.
+By plane: the airline airBaltic provides regular flights between Latvia’s capital Riga and Vilnius, as well as Riga and Tallinn, the capital of Estonia.
 You will find flights leaving from most major European cities, although often with at least one stopover.
-Vilnius International Airport is located around 6km from the city centre.
+Vilnius International Airport is located around 6km from the city center.

 Advice on health and safety